amuif/Portfolio/README.md

 # Monochrome Portfolio

-_A clean, minimalist portfolio inspired by zentry.com_.
+_A clean, minimalist portfolio.
 Feel free to star the repo if you find it usefull and it's for everyone to use.

 ## Features